MarketDataApp/documentation/accounts-billing/plan-limits.md

 | Data                  | Delayed      | Real-time | Real-time | Real-time        |
 | API Endpoints         | Standard     | Premium   | Premium   | Premium + Custom |

-## Prices / Requests Limits
+## Prices vs Requests

 Each time you or our Add-on makes a request to the API, the system will increase your daily request counter.
-Normally each call to our API will be counted as a single request.
-However, if you request prices for multiple symbols, the a request will be added for each symbol that is included.
+Normally prices and requests are interchangable.
+Each call to our API will normally be counted as a single request.
+However, if you request prices for multiple symbols in a single API call, a request will be used for each symbol that is included.
+Once this limit has been reached, you will no longer be able to make requests until the next day.

 :::caution